 DecWPA2KeyData of the component WPA2 Handshake Handler.
 The manipulation of the argument

 size with an unknown input leads to a memory corruption vulnerability.
-The CWE definition for the vulnerability is CWE-121.
-As an impact it is known to affect confidentiality, integrity, and availability.
+CWE is classifying the issue as CWE-121.
+This is going to have an impact on confidentiality, integrity, and availability.
 CVE summarizes:

-The function DecWPA2KeyData() in the Realtek RTL8195A Wi-Fi Module prior to versions released in April 2020 (up to and excluding 2.08) does not validate the size parameter for an internal function, rt_arc4_crypt_veneer() or _AES_UnWRAP_veneer(), resulting in a stack buffer overflow which can be exploited for remote code execution or denial of service.
+The function DecWPA2KeyData() in the Realtek RTL8195A Wi-Fi Module prior to versions released in April 2020 (up to and excluding 2.08) does not validate the size parameter for an rtl_memcpy() operation, resulting in a stack buffer overflow which can be exploited for remote code execution or denial of service.
 An attacker can impersonate an Access Point and attack a vulnerable Wi-Fi client, by injecting a crafted packet into the WPA2 handshake.
 The attacker needs to know the network's PSK in order to exploit this.

 Upgrading to version 2.08 eliminates this vulnerability.